nattadasu/ryuuRyuusei/PRIVACY.md

 ## Data Caching

-Ryuuzaki Ryuusei stores information for caching, this feature is used to reduce the number of requests to external services, and to reduce the amount of time needed to retrieve information.
+Ryuuzaki Ryuusei stores information for the purpose of caching, which is intended to reduce the number of requests made to external services and decrease the time it takes to retrieve information.
+This function only caches information that is related to a Title, and does not transmit any information about you other than the bot's IP address and/or query request.

-Only information related to a Title is being cached, and no information is being transmitted about you than Bot's IP address and/or query request.
+The data that is stored is used exclusively to enable the following

-This data is used to provide the following functionality:
+functionality:

 * `/anime` commands group
 * `/manga` commands group

-Services that are being used for caching:
+The services used to perform data caching include:

 * [AniList][al]: Title information
 * [AnimeAPI][aniapi]: ID relation mapping